Phazzie/AUTOQLIQ/README.md

     - Save reusable sequences as templates (currently requires manual file/DB operation - UI needed).
     - Use the `TemplateAction` type in the Action Editor to reference a saved template by name.
 4.  **Run Workflows**: Use the "Workflow Runner" tab.
 Select workflow/credential, click "Run".
 Execution is backgrounded; logs appear.
 Use "Stop" to request cancellation.
+    - **Default Workflow**: AutoQliq comes with a default workflow that demonstrates basic functionality.
 5.  **Manage Settings**: Use the "Settings" tab to view/modify configuration.
 Click "Save Settings" to persist changes.
 6.  **Execution Logs**: Execution logs are saved in the `logs/` directory.
 7.  **Context Exports**: Context exports are saved in the `exports/` directory.
+8.  **Documentation**: Check out the documentation in the `docs/` folder for detailed guides and tutorials.

 ## Workflow Action Types